 Our success may be affected by our development and implementation of new product designs and improvements and by our ability to protect, obtain and maintain intellectual property assets related to these developments.
-We rely on a combination of patents and trade secret laws to establish and protect our proprietary technology.
-We have received patents and have filed patent applications with respect to certain aspects of our technology in the U.S. and international jurisdictions, as well as a combination of trade secrets, employee and third-party non-disclosure agreements and other protective measures to protect intellectual property rights pertaining to our products and technologies.
+We rely on a combination of patents and trade secrets to protect our proprietary technology.
+We have received patents and have filed patent applications with respect to certain aspects of our technology in the U.S. and international jurisdictions.
+In addition to seeking patent protection, we also protect our proprietary technology with other protective measures, including through a combination of trade secrets and employee and third-party non-disclosure agreements.
 We cannot assure you that our competitors or other third parties will not infringe upon, misappropriate, violate or challenge our intellectual property rights in the future.
-Further, we cannot assure you that our intellectual property rights will deter or prevent competitors from creating similar purpose products for our customers.
-Any failure to adequately protect or enforce our intellectual property rights could have a material adverse effect to our business, financial condition and results of operations.
+Further, we cannot assure you that our intellectual property rights will deter or prevent competitors from creating similar products or services.
+Any failure to adequately protect or enforce our intellectual property rights could have a material adverse effect to our business, financial condition or results of operations.

-Moreover, our rights in our confidential information, trade secrets and confidential know-how cannot prevent third parties from independently developing similar technologies or duplicating such technologies.
+Moreover, our rights in our confidential information, trade secrets and confidential know-how cannot prevent third parties from independently developing similar technologies.
 Publicly available information (e.g., information in issued patents, published patent applications and scientific literature) may be used by third parties to independently develop similar technology, and we cannot provide assurance that this independently developed technology will not be equivalent or superior to our proprietary technology.
 In addition, while we have patented some of our key technologies, we do not seek patent protection for all of our proprietary technology, even if such technology is patentable.
 The process of maintaining, monitoring and enforcing patent protection can be long and expensive.
-There also can be no assurance that patents will be issued from our currently pending or future applications or that, if patents are issued, they will be of sufficient scope or strength to provide meaningful protection or any commercial advantage to us.
-Further, with respect to exclusive third-party intellectual property arrangements, existing arrangements could be terminated and future arrangements may not be available on commercially acceptable terms, if at all, which could result in a material adverse effect on our financial condition, business, and results of operations.
+There is also no assurance that patents will be issued from our currently pending or future applications or that, if patents are issued, they will be of sufficient scope to provide meaningful protection or any commercial advantage to us.
+Further, with respect to exclusive third-party intellectual property arrangements, existing arrangements could be terminated and future arrangements may not be available on commercially acceptable terms, if at all, which could result in a material adverse effect on our financial condition, business or results of operations.